Islandora/documentation/docs/contributing/testing-a-pull-request.md

 * `MY_PACKAGE`: the full Composer name of the package.
 Example:
   `drupal/islandora`

-This will pull the code from the source repository (i.e. including the `. git` files) and add the package code at the same version of the `MY_PACKAGE` that was previously installed and is in the lock file.
+This will pull the code from the source repository (i.e. including the `.git` files) and add the package code at the same version of the `MY_PACKAGE` that was previously installed and is in the lock file.

 For example: